-Upon receiving a place, if you wish to accept, a \$100 Enrolment Fee is payable to Tarralla Kindergarten along with your confirmation via the link on the acceptance offer by the date nominated (Refer to the Fees policy for further details).
-This fee is waived for anyone falling under the Priority of Access guidelines.
+Upon receiving a place, you will need to provide your confirmation via the link on the acceptance offer by the date nominated (Refer to the Fees policy for further details).

 Applicants who are successful will be notified, by email, of a confirmed place.
 Offer of places in the funded three-year-old programs and funded four-year-old programs will be made at the same time.